nicolecomputer/the-optimist/README.md

-# the-optimist
+# The Optimist

-A news magainze for The Recurse Center W1 2024
+This is a collection of articles published in news magazine.